dansieg422000/react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## npm install serve -g
+To install a static server that will run the production build

+## serve -s build
+To run the build production using serve local server

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**